dalong0514/readnotes/20200201读书笔记/2020097Secrets-of-the-JavaScript-NinjaR02.md

 // Tests the type of ninja via typeof.
 This tells us it’s an object, but not much else. assert(typeof ninja === "object", "The type of the instance is object.");

 // Tests the type of ninja via instanceof.
-This provides more information—that it was constructed from Ninja. assert(ninja instanceof Ninja, "instanceof identifies the constructor." );
+This provides more information — that it was constructed from Ninja. assert(ninja instanceof Ninja, "instanceof identifies the constructor." );

 // Tests the type of ninja via the constructor reference.
 This gives a reference to the constructor function.